alexchaichan/tmux-spotify-tui/README.md

 bind-key -n F9 run-shell "spt playback --next >/dev/null 2>&1"
 ```

-If you are a **Mac user**, you might be interested in unlinking the media buttons to prevent Music from opening.
+If you are a **Mac user**, you might be interested in unlinking the media buttons to prevent `Music.app` from opening.

 `launchctl unload -w /System/Library/LaunchAgents/com.apple.rcd.plist`